 If you are looking for a cool-down along the walking trail, there are plenty of great surfing beaches for you to explore - and possibly catch a wave at.

 - Taronga Zoo to Bradley’s Head – This trail runs along the water’s edge into Sydney Harbour National Park.
-It only takes around 20 minutes to complete, but you can make it longer by exploring all the scenic detours along the way.
+It only takes around 20 minutes to complete, but you can make it longer by stopping in at Bradleys Head Amphitheatre much-loved picnic area or wander out to the old stone jetty for a spot of fishing.

 - Hermitage Foreshore Walk – Starting at Rose Bay, the Hermitage Foreshore Walk takes in some of the city’s most beautiful scenery, including hidden beaches and Sydney’s iconic skyline.